danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 that I've worked with to create some great packs that I am now sequencing.
 Given that I am sequencing files in a computer instead of writing scores for humans to either misunderstand or not care about, new things are possible.
 I am happy and the work is progressing.
-Up to now I've made etudes for single instruments.
+Up to now I've made études for single instruments.
 The focus going forward is to work up from duo to trio and so on up to larger ensembles.